maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 ![](./AddAccountHolder.jpg)

-## Registration process for new account holder
+## Registering a new account holder

 Registration process for the new account holders is required when those are not registered within the DFSP in which the user is added as an account holder.